somebloke1/chroma_mcp_server/docs/scripts/analyze-chat-history.md

 ## Expected Output

-Upon successful completion, the script (via the underlying `chroma-client` command) will log:
+Upon successful completion, the script (via the underlying `chroma-mcp-client` command) will log:

 1. Information about the entries being processed, including confidence scores and modification types.
 2. Tool sequences used during the interactions.